37 people favorited this theater

 World Premieres of 70mm films included “Cheyenne Autumn”(December 23, 1964), “Doctor Zhivago”(December 22nd, 1965), “The Dirty Dozen”(June 15, 1967) and “Far From the Madding Crowd”(October 18, 1967).

 The Loew’s Capitol Theatre was never twinned or divided into more than one theatre.
-At the conclusion of the Roadshow engagement of “2001:A Space Odyssey” in 1968. the Loew’s Capitol Theatre closed, and was demolished.
+In 1968 the Capitol Theatre was playing the Roadshow engagement of “2001:A Space Odyssey”.
+The movie was transferred to the Warner Cinerama Theatre, and the Loew’s Capitol Theatre closed, and was demolished.

 Just login to your account and subscribe to this theater